systemd/mkosi/mkosi/resources/man/mkosi.news.7.md

   from the build directory into the output directory, copy them from the build directory to the output directory in a post-installation script which does have access to the build directory and the output directory.
+- `BuildDirectory=` is no longer available in `PrepareScripts=`.
+If you need to acquire some files for the build process place them somewhere sensible within `$BUILDROOT` so that they can be cached when building incrementally.

 ## v24